you112ef/Zimbolt/FAQ.md

 </details>

 <details>
-<summary><strong>How do I get the best results with bolt.diy?</strong></summary>
+<summary><strong>How do I get the best results with Zimbolt?</strong></summary>

 - **Be specific about your stack**:
   Mention the frameworks or libraries you want to use (e.g., Astro, Tailwind, ShadCN) in your initial prompt.
-This ensures that bolt.diy scaffolds the project according to your preferences.
+This ensures that Zimbolt scaffolds the project according to your preferences.

 - **Use the enhance prompt icon**:
   Before sending your prompt, click the *enhance* icon to let the AI refine your prompt.
 You can edit the suggested improvements before submitting.

 - **Scaffold the basics first, then add features**:
   Ensure the foundational structure of your application is in place before introducing advanced functionality.
-This helps bolt.diy establish a solid base to build on.
+This helps Zimbolt establish a solid base to build on.

 - **Batch simple instructions**:
   Combine simple tasks into a single prompt to save time and reduce API credit consumption.
 For example: